build-systems/BuildSystems-gh/README.md

 version 0.2.0-alpha

-This version is being developed on top of the BSoM (Build Systems object Model).
+This version is being developed on top of the Build Systems object Model and the BuildSystems database.
+Each one has their own repository.
 Road map:
 * Add the following components
     * Create componsite layer